-Measurement and Evaluation
+PSYC 362 Measurement and Evaluation

-In this course, students examine the role of measurement and evaluation in regular and special education.
+In this course, students examine the role of measurement and evaluation in general and special education.
 Proceeding from an understanding of the essential qualities of all measurement instruments, including validity and reliability, students learn to plan, construct, and analyze the results of classroom tests, use of alternative/authentic assessments, and to evaluate standardized tests.
 Assessment instruments are summarized using measures of central tendency, variability, relationship, and are interpreted using norms and standard scores.
-Representative measures of aptitude and achievement for regular and special education populations will be examined.
+Representative measures of aptitude and achievement for general and special education populations will be examined.
 Students also consider the current social and ethical implications involved in assessment.
 Priority to Education students.
-Prerequisite: PSYC 101
+Offered every semester.

-Psychoeducational Assessment of Educational Disabilities
+Psychoeducational Assessment of Educational Disabilities Three Credits LA

-This course provides an introduction to psychoeducational assessment in special education, with a focus on learning disabilities, behavior disorders, and mental retardation.
+This course provides an introduction to psychoeducational assessment in special education, with a focus on learning disabilities, behavior disorders, and intellectual disabilities.
 Emphasis is on assessment as a multifaceted process, which must proceed from an understanding of basic concepts of measurement and evaluation.
 Students examine various instruments currently used for standardized and informal assessment of intelligence, achievement, adaptive behavior, affect, and language.
-Working with an individual child, the student selects appropriate evaluation instruments, administers and scores the battery, and writes an evaluation report interpreting the results and suggesting an appropriate educational program.
 This course is designed primarily for students who will become special education teachers at the elementary or secondary level.
 This course is also relevant for those who will become part of the support system for students with disabilities, especially school psychologists and social workers.
-Offered every fall.
+Offered every semester.
 Priority to Education students.